Skip to main content

 All members participating in this rotation are assigned to the “Upstander Strategies” online course offered by itMatters as part of their prevention strategies series.
 This 60 minute online module builds on the university module required for all entering students around Sexual Violence Prevention core curriculum and consent.
 The module is sent to all members on August 1 and should be completed within 30 days.
 A chapter must achieve 75% completion in order to receive full credit for Standards of Excellence.

 Following the online training the chapter will participate in a follow up, in-person training facilitated by the Women’s Center focused on bystander intervention and healthy relationships.
 Sessions are limited in number to facilitate better engagement.
-To that end, either 50% of your chapter OR up to 50 members, whichever is smaller, will participate in the session facilitated by the Women’s Center.
+To that end, either 50% of your chapter OR up to 50 members, whichever is smaller, will participate in the session facilitated by the Women’s Center to receive full credit on their Standards of Excellence Report.

 As of October 2025, 735 members have completed the Upstander Strategies course, or 82% of those enrolled.
 Workshops are ongoing.